agree-able/breakout-room/README.md

 ## Keybase Verification

-To use keybase you need
+Keybase integration provides cryptographic identity verification.
+To use this feature, you need:

+1. A Keybase account with:
- - a username
+   - An active username
- - added a pgp key to your verification chain
+   - A PGP key added to your verification chain
- - access to your private key to sign some messages
+   - Access to your private key for message signing
- - your public key is available at the url https://keybase.io/${keybaseUsername}/pgp_keys.asc
+   - Your public key accessible at: https://keybase.io/USERNAME/pgp_keys.asc

- - as the host, add the domain (website) to your verified chain using the TXT method.
+2. For room hosts:
+   - Verify domain ownership through Keybase's DNS TXT verification method
+   - This allows participants to cryptographically verify both your identity and domain control

+The verification process happens automatically when enabled, ensuring secure identity verification without manual steps.

 ## Configuration